Xetibo/ReSet-Doc/sections/plugin_implementation/monitor.typ

 with proper user feedback.
 The chosen method was to simply snap to the closest possible valid scale and provide an error banner if no scale can be found.

+The implementation itself is a loop that increments the by 120 divided scale until either a valid scale is found, or the maximum iterations (0..amount) have been reached.

 In @search-nearest-scale, the body of the search_nearest_scale function within the plugin is visualized.